KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ## Attacks

-* Bump into the target, dealing electro damage.
+* Bump into the target, dealing Electro damage.
 * Jump high into the air, then land at the player's location after a short delay, stomping on the landing spot.
 * Creates a small field of electricity around the player.